-Housed within the Department of Sport Management that offers the first undergraduate major in Sport Analytics, The Berlin Sport Analytics Academy at Syracuse University will provide students the opportunity to explore data’s powerful role in understanding and prioritizing information to maintain a competitive advantage in the sports industry.
+Housed within the Department of Sport Management at The David B. Falk College of Sport and Human Dynamics at Syracuse University, Berlin Sport Analytics Academy at Syracuse University provides high school students the opportunity to explore data’s powerful role in understanding and prioritizing information to maintain a competitive advantage in the sports industry.

-The program will give an overview of the analytics that are being used in a variety of sports and the students will have the opportunity to investigate more on their own during the duration of the academy.
-The program will offer the ability to learn valuable skills in various applications that are currently being used in Sport Analytics courses at SU and in the sport industry, including R, Tableau, SQL and more.
-You will have the opportunity to listen to, and interact with, speakers from the sports analytics industry.
-You will also have the opportunity to interact with current Sport Analytics students, who will offer their guidance and advice throughout the duration of the academy.
+The program gives an overview of the analytics that are used in a variety of sports, and the students will have the opportunity to investigate more on their own during the duration of the academy.
+Students will learn valuable skills in various applications that are currently being used in Sport Analytics courses at Syracuse University and in the sports industry including R, Tableau, SQL and more.
+Students will have the opportunity to listen and interact with speakers from the sport analytics industry.
+They will also have the opportunity to interact with current Sport Analytics students, who will offer their guidance and advice throughout the duration of the academy.